jcwang587/jcwang587/README.md

 ### Course (In Development)

-- 📖 [math-modeling](https://github.com/jcwang587/math-modeling-jupyter) - Chemical Engineering 231 Mathematical Modeling Spring 2025
+- 📖 [math modeling](https://github.com/jcwang587/math-modeling-jupyter) - Chemical Engineering 231 Mathematical Modeling Spring 2025

 <!--
 Here are some ideas to get you started: